tmrhombus/CodingPractice/README.md

  8. Given a 1000-digit number, find the group of 14 sequential numbers with largest product :: 23514624000
  9. There exists exactly one Pythagorean triplet for which a + b + c = 1000.
 Find the product abc. :: 200 x 375 x 425 = 31875000
  10. Sum of all primes less than 2M :: 142913828922

+## leetcode
+Find all unique combinations of 4 numbers in an array which add to a given target